 Revenue: $358 million

-The next entry on the list is an Australian restaurant launched with noble ambitions.
+The next entry on the list is a Famous Mexican Food Australian restaurant chain launched with noble ambitions.

 Yes, as you might already know, Zambre was launched by then-medical student Sam Prince to create a business that could support humanitarian causes.

 At the time, he only had $16,000 to invest in his crazy idea – a business solely for humanitarian needs.

 Today, Dr. Sam is one of Australia’s most successful entrepreneurs and philanthropists.